 Rachel is studying ways to better represent the subsurface in the CONUS model, and addressing several questions: preserving heterogeneity in continental-scale products of hydraulic conductivity (K); the relationship between K and water table distribution in integrated models; using watershed morphology to infer K; differences in available continental-scale subsurface products; the effect of model depth on the water table.

 Lauren’s research combines integrated hydrologic modeling and remote sensing to evaluate and constrain groundwater depletion in the San Joaquin River Basin, a critical portion of California’s Central Valley.
-Using fully integrated hydrologic model we can evaluate how water management activities, including groundwater extraction and irrigation, and climate variability, such as the recent historic drought, impact groundwater and surface water storage and interactions.
+Using a fully integrated hydrologic model we can evaluate how water management activities, including groundwater extraction and irrigation, and climate variability, such as the recent historic drought, impact groundwater and surface water storage and interactions.
 Through the course of her PhD, Lauren will use this model to explore the vulnerabilities of various components of the food-energy-water nexus, including agricultural production, hydropower, and environmental demands; and evaluate how natural variability and changes in climate may impact the delicate balance between these systems.

 Land cover, subsurface, and topographic heterogeneity have all been shown to control infiltration rates, subsurface flow, soil moisture, plant water use, and energy flux distributions (Maxwell, 2010; Atchley and Maxwell, 2011).
 Although other models have focused on issues of scaling and resolution over large areas, some questions remain regarding the effects of small-scale heterogeneity.
-In order to examine those small-scale effects in the context of mountainous watersheds, I am building and running a high-resolution integrated model of a small, meadow-dominated site within the East River watershed.
+In order to examine those small-scale effects in the context of mountainous watersheds, Sarah is building and running a high-resolution integrated model of a small, meadow-dominated site within the East River watershed.